The Lower Merion Soccer Club is the result of the merger of four small soccer

 from Cerebral Palsy.
 The program was a great success in its initial year

-The following year, saw the club's first success in the Girls Travel Team
+The following year saw the club's first major success in the Girls Travel Team

 Program as the Under 11 LMSC Firebirds, coached by Lance Laver, were